jkoutsikakis/pytorch-wrapper/README.md

-# PyTorchWrapper
+# PyTorch Wrapper

 ![Logo](logo.png)

-PyTorchWrapper is a library that provides a systematic and extensible way to build, train, evaluate, and tune deep learning models using PyTorch.
+PyTorch Wrapper is a library that provides a systematic and extensible way to build, train, evaluate, and tune deep learning models using PyTorch.
 It also provides several ready to use modules and functions for fast model development.

 | Branch | Build | Coverage |